“Labor Omnia Vincit” McKay Law

 Property Managers

-Building operators can share liability for operational management failures.
+Building operators can share liability for maintenance scheduling failures.

 Maintenance Companies